Mental health during the COVID-19 pandemic: Relationships

 A survey by Relate, a UK relationship-support charity, in April 2020 found that nearly a quarter of people had felt that lockdown had been placing additional pressures on their relationship.
 In couples where one party chose to get vaccinated while the other did not, tensions arose over the anger felt towards the partner for depriving them of their chance to enjoy life again.
-As the pandemic took away “well-established routines that offered comfort, stability and rhythm”, according to Ronen Stilman, a psychotherapist and spokesperson for the UK Council for Psychotherapy, it left many partners around the world with limited opportunities to “seek other forms of support or stimulation” beyond their relationship, which put them under severe strain.
+As the pandemic took away "well-established routines that offered comfort, stability and rhythm", according to Ronen Stilman, a psychotherapist and spokesperson for the UK Council for Psychotherapy, it left many partners around the world with limited opportunities to "seek other forms of support or stimulation" beyond their relationship, which put them under severe strain.
 The pandemic was also noted as acting as a catalyst for break-ups that may have been impending already, especially when the previous separate routines of partners had served to mask problems in this regard.
-As of December 2020 it was noted the number of couples seeking relationship counselling had "surged" during lockdown.
-As 2020 drew to a close, divorce rates around the world had noticeably increased with many previously content couples having separated due to the cumulative stresses brought about by Covid-19.
+As of December 2020 it was noted the number of couples seeking relationship counseling had "surged" during lockdown.
+As 2020 drew to a close, divorce rates around the world had noticeably increased with many previously content couples having separated due to the cumulative stresses brought about by COVID-19.
 British law firm Stewarts logged a 122% increase in enquiries between July and October 2020, compared with the same period in 2019.
-In the USA, 'Legal Templates', a legal contract-creation site, reported a 34% increase in sales of its basic divorce agreement, in the first half of 2020, compared to the same time period in 2019.
+In the US, 'Legal Templates', a legal contract-creation site, reported a 34% increase in sales of its basic divorce agreement, in the first half of 2020, compared to the same time period in 2019.
 It was reported that newlyweds married in the previous five months to that made up 20% of these sales.
 A noticeable increase in the number of applications for divorce during the coronavirus pandemic also occurred in Sweden.
 The UK charity Citizens Advice reported a spike in searches for online advice on ending a relationship.
-In January 2022 it was revealed the U.K.’s largest family law firm reported a 95% increase in divorce inquiries during the pandemic (detecting a majority of inquiries coming from women).
+In January 2022 it was revealed the U.K.'s largest family law firm reported a 95% increase in divorce inquiries during the pandemic (detecting a majority of inquiries coming from women).